alastria/CIRCULOOS-identity/docs/VIDEO_PRESENTATION.md

 **Narración**:
 > "MetaMask muestra un formulario legible — no un hash.
 El emisor ve exactamente qué está firmando.
 Al confirmar, la firma se envía al backend que la registra en la blockchain y desencadena el envío del email al titular."

+**Narration**:
+> ‘MetaMask displays a readable form — not a hash.
+The sender can see exactly what they are signing.
+Upon confirmation, the signature is sent to the backend, which records it on the blockchain and triggers the sending of the email to the recipient.’
 ---

 ### ESCENA 12 — Email al Holder — Mailpit